 New mindset 1: Great guys are everywhere.

-New mindset 2: We all have different definitions of what a great guy is, so it’s a personal decision where to look and how to engage.
+New mindset 2: We all have different definitions of what a great guy is.
+It’s a personal decision of where to look and how to engage.
 Not a mass consensus.

 So how about we reverse this where have all the good guys gone logic and start with what you think you’re looking for? (*I say think because my experience of coaching says that people often ‘pivot’ on their type and end up dating someone quite different to who they thought they’d like.)

-I’m not talking about someone’s career, whether they speak Spanish or (gulp) how tall they are either: have you ever stopped to think about who makes you feel energised?
-Who makes you feel supported?
+I’m not talking about someone’s career, whether they speak Spanish or (gulp) how tall they are either.
+Have you ever stopped to think about who makes you feel energised?
+Or who makes you feel supported?
 Who do you feel like you can talk openly to?
-Who makes you laugh?
+Oh, and who makes you laugh?
 Who would you trust to call in an emergency?

 This is where your accountability and readiness to take action comes in.
 Right now you know that the best thing you can do is to have an awareness of what kind of man you’re looking for and then start meeting lots of new people.

 Wanting to meet someone without changing up your habits and routines is a bit like wanting to get fit and not making any time to exercise, or eat broccoli.
 There are 4 main ways in which you can meet new people.

 Where have all the good men gone idea 1 – Social Circles!